 Examples of Current Research

-"The Two Wonders of Experience Working Together: Unpacking How Matching Work Responsibilities and Individual Expertise and Having a Common Language Contribute to Team Performance," coauthored by Ray Reagans (Sloan, MIT), Linda Argote (Tepper, Carnegie Mellon University), and Ella Miron-Spektor (Bar-Ilan University).
+"The Two Wonders of Experience Working Together: Unpacking How Matching Work Responsibilities and Individual Expertise and Having a Common Language Contribute to Team Performance," coauthored by Ray Reagans (Sloan, MIT), Ella Miron-Spektor (Technion) and Linda Argote (Tepper, Carnegie Mellon University).
 This project examines the effect of differentiated expertise and shared language on the emergence of Transactive Memory Systems and group performance.
-It was presented in the Annual Meeting of the Academy of Management, August 2008.
 This work is funded by the National Science Foundation (IOS).

 "Mindlab Project.”
 Linda Argote (Tepper School of Business), Rich Burton (Fuqua School of Business, Duke University) collaborate with colleagues on the Mindlab project at Aarhus University, Borge Obel, Dorthe Hakonsson, Dan Monster, and Jacob Eskildsen.
 The research aims to determine the effect of emotion and performance on the tendency to explore and adopt a new routine.
 A strength of the work is the incorporation of physiological as well as behavioral measures.
 The project is funded by the Danish government.

 "Social Networks, Turnover, Transactive Memory Systems and Team Performance," Jonathan Kush (Carnegie Mellon University), Brandy Aven (Carnegie Mellon University) and Linda Argote (Carnegie Mellon University).
 The research examines how social networks and turnover affect the development of transactive memory systems, which in turn affect team performance.
 Teams perform a collaborative computing task in a distributed environment.
 The research is funded by the National Science Foundation's Human-Centered Computing Program.